mnot/I-D/http-version-target/draft.md

 The 505 (HTTP Version Not Supported) status code does not clearly indicate, on its own, the scope of the assertion that the HTTP version in use isn't supported.
-This document introduces a new header field, "Version-Target" to indicate what it applies to, as well as what protocol version(s) to use.
+This document introduces a new header field, "Over-Version" to indicate what it applies to, as well as what protocol version(s) to use.

 --- middle